henryhao1991/ROMS_Report/ROMS_Report.md

 <img src="U_Data.png" alt="Drawing" style="width: 400px;"/><img src="U_Model.png" alt="Drawing" style="width: 400px;"/>
 <img src="V_Data.png" alt="Drawing" style="width: 400px;"/><img src="V_Model.png" alt="Drawing" style="width: 400px;"/>

 The wind force added has the form $\tau_u (i,j) = -0.1cos(2\pi y(i,j)/L)\space m^2/s^2$, where i,j are the index of grid points in x and y directions respectively, L is the total length in y direction, and subscript u indicates that the wind force is in x direction.
 The boundary conditions are periodical for y direction and closed for x direction.
 The bottom is flat.
-The other relevant parameters are listed below.
+The other relevant parameters are listed below, as well as a plot for the wind stress.

 | name                                | Description                             |Value             |
 | ----------------------------------- | --------------------------------------- |------------------|